harmen-xb/ecore-glsp/README.md

     git clone https://github.com/eclipse-emfcloud/ecore-glsp.git

+> If you only want to run ecore-glsp without installing all needed dependencies on your machine, we would advise to follow the [Docker](#building-and-deploying-via-docker) instructions.

 Build server and client with the following build-script.
 This script also copies the needed server artifacts to the client.

     cd ecore-glsp